Is Gewurztraminer Sweet

 In my experience, Gewürztraminer tends to have a slightly sweet flavor profile, even when it is labeled as “dry.”
 The wine often exhibits notes of lychee, rose petals, and exotic spices, which give it a perceived sweetness on the palate.
 This is what makes Gewürztraminer so captivating and unique.

-See also Can A Pregnant Woman Drink Wine
+See also Why Do People Drink Wine

 It is worth mentioning that Gewürztraminer pairs exceptionally well with spicy cuisine.
 The natural sweetness of the wine helps to balance the heat and intensity of spicy dishes, creating a harmonious and enjoyable dining experience.